godotengine/godot-docs/tutorials/2d/using_tilesets.rst

 ------------

 A tilemap is a grid of tiles used to create a game's layout.
-There are several benefits to using :ref:`TileMap <class_TileMap>` nodes to design your levels.
+There are several benefits to using :ref:`TileMapLayer <class_TileMapLayer>` nodes to design your levels.
 First, they let you draw a layout by "painting" tiles onto a grid, which is much faster than placing individual :ref:`Sprite2D
 <class_Sprite2D>` nodes one by one.
 Second, they allow for larger levels
 because they are optimized for drawing large numbers of tiles.
 Finally, they allow you to add greater functionality to your tiles with collision, occlusion, and navigation shapes.

-To use tilemaps, you will need to create a TileSet first.
-A TileSet is a collection of tiles that can be placed in a TileMap node.
+To use TileMapLayer nodes, you will need to create a TileSet first.
+A TileSet is a collection of tiles that can be placed in a TileMapLayer node.
 After creating a TileSet, you will be able to place them :ref:`using the TileMap editor
 <doc_using_tilemaps>`.